 Budget Hotels in Pahalgam

 I do not recommend any hotel in particular though.
-Just take a walk through the village, see a few hotels, and check into the one that you liked the most.
+Just take a walk through the village, see a few hotels, and check into the one that you like the most.

 Best Location to Stay in Pahalgam